Programs & Services

 LANGUAGE INSTRUCTION FOR NEWCOMERS TO CANADA (LINC)

-You are not eligible for LINC if you are a Canadian citizen, Refugee Claimant, or a Temporary Resident (such as foreign student, foreign worker or visitor).
+You are not eligible for these classes if you are a Canadian citizen, Refugee Claimant, or a Temporary Resident (such as foreign student, foreign worker or visitor).

-Without LINC Childminding programs, many newcomers would have been unable to attend due to the difficulty of finding care for their young children.
+Without this support, many newcomers would have been unable to attend due to the difficulty of finding care for their young children.

-The Integration to Canadian School System Program is geared specifically for newcomers.
+The Integration to Canadian Society Program is geared specifically for newcomers.
 Newcomers typically immigrate to Canada to seek a better way of life.
 Some are fleeing their native countries leaving behind horrific living conditions and threats to their safety.
 Many show up on Canada’s doorstep with little to no money to their names.
 The vast majority of newcomers are raising their children in low income households.
 This program will reduce the impact of living in a low income household by improving the odds that the children will be successful in school.
-In addition, we anticipate that by having access to services and supports to assist them with their child’s education and increasing their social support circle, parents who are working, or looking for work, will experience less stress and need to take time away from work because of parenting and/or school issues.
+By having access to services and supports to assist them with their child’s education and increasing their social support circle, parents who are working, or looking for work, will experience less stress and need to take time away from work because of parenting and/or school issues.

-This program assists and supports newcomer parents and their children with successful integration into Canadian Society and the Canadian school System.
 This program will help parents recognize their role in their child’s education and increase their understanding of what is expected when their child enters school.
+This program receives funding support from the County of Simcoe.

 SUMMER SCHOOL READINESS – SCAMP